Last Updated on March 17, 2023 by Marjon Ramos

-A cud is a portion of food that returns from an animal’s stomach back to its mouth to be chewed for a second time.
+Cud is a portion of food that returns from an animal’s stomach back to its mouth to be chewed a second time.

-As for fish and seafood, in order to be considered kosher, it must have fins and scales.
+As for fish and seafood, in order to be considered kosher, they must have fins and scales.

 Here’s a list of kosher animals: